gingerbeardman/gingerbeardman.github.io/README.md

 - The `pinned` key is to pin the post to the top of the first page, this will add a pin character (🖈) to the postcard.

-- Recent posts (more recent than set number of seconds, default is 2 days) are marked with an exclamation character (!) on the postcard.
+- Recent posts (more recent than set number of seconds, currently disabled) are marked with an exclamation character (!) on the postcard.

 - I prefer to encourage comments in a related twitter thread, so each post has an optional comments URL that can be defined.